 So why do I write it, when obviously the big money is on contemporary romance or even romantic suspense?
 Heck, historical romances are still going strong, centuries after Jane Austen gave us Pride and Prejudice.
 And I like these genres too–I won’t say I’d never write a contemporary romance because I probably will some day.
 But the real draw for me right now is paranormals and urban fantasy.

 The why is simple: as someone who has felt like an outside most of her life, I’m drawn to characters who, for one reason or another fall outside the norm.
-Paranormal romances, and in particular shifter stories, allow me to explore what its like to be ‘other’ in a world that demands normality, while at the same time allowing me free reign to play in my imagination.
+Paranormal romances, and in particular shifter stories, allow me to explore what its like to be ‘other’ in a world that demands normality, while at the same time allowing me free rein to play in my imagination.
 I’m a huge sci-fi and mystery fan–writing paranormal romances lets me draw on that background while giving me the romance I crave.

 Urban fantasy delights my imagination because I love the juxtaposition of the every day with the supernatural.
 J.K.
 Rowling gave us the magical world hidden from the world of Muggles.
 Harry Potter receives a letter on his eleventh birthday and discovers that he’s he’s a wizard in the making–and we go on that journey with him, learning about Hogwarts and Quidditch and Voldemort as he does.
 It’s brilliant storytelling.
 Harry is both the outsider (raised in ignorance of his heritage) and the hero–displaying abilities far beyond what would be expected of an eleven-year-old boy.
 Rowling’s universe is captivating, in part because it could exist side-by-side with ours and we’d never know it.
 And deep inside each of us is a child who wishes we’d received a letter to Hogwarts.
 In fact, most of us are convinced it went astray somehow.
 I know mine did.